enc9re/SolarSystem/README.md

 3. Use controls to explore the solar system

 ## Bugs
-1.Window may freeze , just restart
+1. Window may freeze , just restart
-2.Control is reversed except ↑ and ↓
+2. Control is reversed except ↑ and ↓